-INTEGRITES is a full-service law firm with offices in Ukraine and Kazakhstan, and representative offices in Germany and the UK.
-For 18 years INTEGRITES has served more than 1,650 clients from around the globe, including Fortune 500 companies and international financial institutions.
+INTEGRITES is a full-service law firm with its head office in Ukraine and contact offices in Germany and the UK.
+For 20 years INTEGRITES has served more than 1,850 clients from around the globe, including Fortune 500 companies and international financial institutions.
 The firm's clients are recognised leaders in various industries, ranging from manufacturing, pharmaceuticals, and retail, to agriculture, logistics, and renewables.
-Clients recommend the firm for its cross-border work - investment deals, sophisticated transactions.

-complex dispute resolution, and for projects which require in-depth industrial expertise.
-IN-TEGRITES makes its legal expertise available to clients from other jurisdictions through two foreign desks - comprising teams of qualified lawyers with exceptional German and French language skills.
-The firm closely co-operates with a well-established partner network of more than 100 international law firms.
-In 2022, IN-TEGRITES was shortlisted for Law Firm of the Year: Ukraine by Chambers Europe Awards.
+Clients recommend the firm for its cross-border work - investment deals, sophisticated transactions, complex dispute resolution, and for projects which require indepth industrial expertise.
+INTEGRITES makes its legal expertise available to clients from other jurisdictions through two foreign desks - teams of qualified lawyers with German and French language proficiency.
+The firm closely co-operates with a well-established network of more than 100 law firms across the globe.
+In 2023-2024, Yurydychna Gazeta (Ukraine) named INTEGRITES in the top three firms with the largest impact on the legal services market in Ukraine during the war.